consensus-shipyard/ipc/docs/quickstart-calibration.md

 cargo make --makefile bin/ipc-infra/Makefile.toml bootstrap-down
 ```

-* To advertise the endpoint to the rest of nodes in the network we need to run:
+* To advertise the endpoint to the rest of the nodes in the network we need to run:
 ```bash
 # Example of BOOTSTRAP_ENDPOINT = 2b23b8298dff7711819172252f9df3c84531b1d9@172.26.0.2:26650
 ./bin/ipc-cli subnet add-bootstrap --subnet=<SUBNET_ID> --endpoint="<BOOTSRAP_ENDPOINT>"